Deltares-research/SPUIS/docs/source/tutorial.rst

 Each profile follows the same structure.
 The first line consists of ``profile number`` ``number of y-values`` ``roughness``.
 This line is then followed by as many lines as indicated in ``number of y-values``.
 Each of these lines indicates the ``y-value`` ``width at y-value`` ``wet perimeter at y-value``.

 Let's first create an example profile for a canal with sloped sides.
-We will define the profile at three y-locations and assume that the roughness length of its sandy bed is k:sub:`s` = 0.01 m.
+We will define the profile at three y-locations and assume that the roughness length of its sandy bed is :math:`k_{s}` = 0.01 m.
 The sketch below shows how the width ``W`` and wet perimeter ``P`` (indicated in blue and orange, respectively) are defined.
 The first y-value of the description is always zero, as it refers to the reference bed level that was defined in the previous section.

 .. image:: ../images/sketch_profile1.png